This blog post was last updated on Wednesday, July 19th.

 What is Yield on Cost in CRE Development?

-Yield on cost, or development yield, is a benchmark that investors utilize to assess a project based on its cost and potential return.
-To calculate it simply divide the net operating income by the project’s total cost.
+Yield on cost is a metric that investors calculate to assess a project based on its cost and projected returns.
+It’s calculated by dividing the net operating income by the total project cost.

 Yield on Cost Commercial Real Estate Formula